edgrams/nfl-schedule-challenge/README.md

 # nfl-schedule-challenge

-### Note: This will only load data from 2015 and beyond due to availability of team abbreviations
+### Note: This will only load data from 2014 and beyond due to availability of tracked scoring.

 ## Prerequisites:
 - nvm installed